A+ Architecture – The Lucien Cornil Student Residence 8-story CLT building

 A+ Architecture | Lucien Cornil Student Residence, Marseille.

-Completed in November 2017 after a design by French design agency A+Architecture, the Lucien Cornil student residence is an eight-storey timber building located in Marseille, southern France.
+Completed in November 2017 after a design by French design agency A+Architecture, the Lucien Cornil student residence is an eight-story timber building located in Marseille, southern France.

 Lucien Cornil student residence: site-plan.